P1G3s/DotConfig/README.md

 ## What are these?

   Greetings sir, these are some of the **Dot Files** on my linux OS, and they are basically the backup in case i borke the system or hop to another distro.
-Since i have not yet accuired much knowledge of linux, **i can't promise that these files are in good quality**, but if you are interested, please feel free to try it and post any problems you might have so that i can make things better.
+Since i have not yet accuired much knowledge of linux, **i can't promise that these files are in good quality**, but if you are interested, please feel free to try it and post any problems you might have encountered so that i can make things better.
 Here are some screenshots of my ricing

 #### Overview: